9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

 And that's it!
-A this point you have a working DuckDuckGo Goodie plugin that should look like this:
+A this point you have a working DuckDuckGo Goodie plugin.
+It should look like this:

 ```perl
 package DDG::Goodie::Chars;